TankosTao/AWK/README.md

  - `kinship.py` you can train our network with this file
  - `eval/kinship_eval.py` you can eval our network with this file
  - `test/kinship_test.py` you can test our network with this file
- - `model` the pretrained weights of our network
+ - `model` the trained weights of our network
  - `dataset` kinfaceW-I kinfaceW-II tskinface datasets
  - `conv`
  <!-- - `conv`